-- 81. Identity thieves can use PHI/PII and financial information, such as that of Representative Plaintiff and Class Members which Defendant failed to keep secure, to perpetrate a variety of crimes that harm victims.
-For instance, identity thieves may commit various types of government fraud such as immigration fraud, obtaining a driver's license or identification card in the victim's name but with another's picture, using the victim's information to obtain government benefits, or filing a fraudulent tax return using the victim's information to obtain a fraudulent refund. - 82.
-The ramifications of Defendant's failure to keep secure Representative Plaintiff's and Class Members' PHI/PII and financial information are long lasting and severe.
-Once PHI/PII and financial information is stolen, particularly identification numbers, fraudulent use of that information and damage to victims may continue for years.
-Indeed, the PHI/PII and/or financial information of Representative Plaintiff and Class Members was taken by hackers to engage in identity theft or to sell it to other criminals who will purchase the PHI/PII and/or financial information for that purpose.
-The fraudulent activity resulting from the Data Breach may not come to light for years. - 83.
-There may be a time lag between when harm occurs versus when it is discovered, and also between when PHI/PII and/or financial information is stolen and when it is used.
+- 80. Identity thieves can use PHI/PII, such as that of Representative Plaintiff and Class Members which Defendant failed to keep secure, to perpetrate a variety of crimes that harm victims.
+For instance, identity thieves may commit various types of government fraud such as immigration fraud, obtaining a driver's license or identification card in the victim's name but with another's picture, using the victim's information to obtain government benefits, or filing a fraudulent tax return using the victim's information to obtain a fraudulent refund. - 81.
+The ramifications of Defendant's failure to keep secure Representative Plaintiff's and Class Members' PHI/PII are long lasting and severe.
+Once PHI/PII is stolen, particularly identification numbers, fraudulent use of that information and damage to victims may continue for years.
+Indeed, the PHI/PII of Representative Plaintiff and Class Members was taken by hackers to engage in identity theft or to sell it to other criminals who will purchase the PHI/PII for that purpose.
+The fraudulent activity resulting from the Data Breach may not come to light for years. - 82.
+There may be a time lag between when harm occurs versus when it is discovered, and also between when PHI/PII is stolen and when it is used.
 According to the U.S. Government Accountability Office ("GAO"), which conducted a study regarding data breaches:

 [L]aw enforcement officials told us that in some cases, stolen data may be held for up to a year or more before being used to commit identity theft.
 Further, once stolen data have been sold or posted on the Web, fraudulent use of that information may continue for years.
-As a result, studies that attempt to measure the harm resulting from data breaches cannot necessarily rule out all future harm.
-16 the nature of the leaked data.
+As a result, studies that attempt to measure the harm resulting from data breaches cannot necessarily rule out all future harm.17

+83. The harm to Representative Plaintiff and Class Members is especially acute given the nature of the leaked data.
 Medical identity theft is one of the most common, most expensive, and most difficult-to-prevent forms of identity theft.
-According to Kaiser Health News, "medicalrelated identity theft accounted for 43 percent of all identity thefts reported in the United States in military, or education.17
+According to Kaiser Health News, "medical-related identity theft accounted for 43 percent of all identity thefts reported in the United States in